Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The Limited Liability Company is what you would choose when starting an LLC, but you can also register as a Profit Corporation, Non-Profit Corporation, Professional Limited Liability Company, Limited Partnership, Limited Liability Partnership, General Partnership, or Business Trust.

-The difference between a domestic LLC and a foreign LLC has to do with where the business originally formed and where it operates.
+The difference between a domestic LLC and a foreign LLC is the place where the business was originally formed and where it operates.

-A domestic LLC in Mississippi is a business entity that was created under and operates according to Mississippi’s laws.
+A domestic LLC in Mississippi is a business entity created under and operating according to Mississippi’s laws.
 If you start an LLC in Mississippi, it’s considered domestic in that state.

 A foreign LLC in Mississippi refers to an LLC that was formed in another state but wants to do business in Mississippi.
 It’s not foreign in the sense of being from another country, but foreign to Mississippi because it was created under a different state’s laws.
 For an out-of-state LLC to legally operate in Mississippi, it must register as a foreign LLC with the Mississippi Secretary of State.

 Since these are the most common choices, this guide explains how to form a domestic Limited Liability Company.
-The other type of LLC is the Professional Limited Liability Company, which is a special LLC set aside for businesses that require occupational licensing in Mississippi, such as accountants, architects, veterinarians, etc. Filing for a PLLC is very similar to that of an LLC.
+The other type of LLC is the Professional Limited Liability Company, which is a special LLC set aside for businesses that require occupational licensing in Mississippi, such as accountants, architects, veterinarians, etc. Filing for a PLLC is very similar to filing for an LLC.

 In addition to the name being unique, the entity designator (identifier used at the end of the business name) must be either:

-Last, enter your email for the Secretary of State to correspond with any questions or updates.
+Last, enter your email so the Secretary of State can correspond with any questions or updates.

 Step 2: Business Details